-John de la Hoyde is a Senior Associate in the Commercial Litigation & Dispute Resolution team at Madison Marcus,.
+John de la Hoyde is a Partner in the Commercial Litigation & Dispute Resolution team at Madison Marcus,.

 Since admission in 2013, John has practiced in a number of areas of commercial litigation and dispute resolution including complex commercial disputes, injunctions, construction litigation and property litigation with a particular focus on commercial resolution and the protection of brand integrity.